onzfonz/comp227/src/content/2/en/part2b.md

 You can implement the search field as an ***input*** element that is placed outside the HTML form.
 The filtering logic shown in the image is **case insensitive**, meaning that the search term `comp` also returns results that contain Comp with an uppercase C.

-> **NB:** When you are working on new functionality, it's often useful to "hardcode" some dummy data into your application, e.g.
+> **Pertinent:** When you are working on new functionality, it's often useful to "hardcode" some dummy data into your application, e.g.
 >
 > ```js
 > const App = () => {